Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 axway central create -f traceability-agent.yaml
 ```

-### Preparing the helm override file
+### Prepare the helm override file

 A helm override file is required to deploy the agents to an environment.
-Update the override file below according to your needs.
+Update the following override file according to your needs.

 #### Retrieve the Organization ID

 The override file requires your organization ID.
-To retrieve your organization ID run the command below.
+Run the following command to retrieve your organization ID:

 ```bash
 axway auth whoami